Falsobordone: Similarity to Tonal Harmony

 Guilielmus is quite specific that the phrase should be set in such a way that the second last chord should be of the form with a fifth between bass and tenor (and therefore with the soprano a tenth above the bass).
 Since most tenors (cantus firmi, traditional chant melodies) would have ended with a descending step to the finalis (the tonal center of a mode, comparable to a tonic), the bass voice would consequently approach the finalis from a fourth below, resulting in a chord succession that anticipates the dominant–tonic relationship that would govern later music.
 Relative to tonal music, this ending could be described as a Perfect Authentic Cadence, with the soprano ascending from the leading tone to the tonic.
 However, the other typical form of the Perfect Authentic Cadence, with the soprano descending to the tonic from the supertonic, cannot be created from a strict alternation of 1-5-8-10 and 1-3-5-8 because the supertonic forms the fifth of the dominant chord in that paradigm, and neither of these voicings contains the fifth in the soprano.
 Such a cadence would be theoretically possible in composed falsobordoni, since a strict alternation is not necessary in such compositions, but this cadence paradigm is not typical in historical falsobordoni because of the strong tendency for the descending step to be placed in the tenor in Renaissance polyphony.

 Falsobordone also anticipates other chord progressions typical in tonal harmony.
-For example, the harmonization of a descending scale with the strict alternation of 1-5-8-10 and 1-3-5-8 voicings generates the traditional voice leading of the descending thirds sequence that famously forms the basis of Johann Pachelbell's Canon in D-Major for Three Violins and Basso Continuo; this sequence can be seen in the hypothetical falsobordone example provided above (in the section “Construction and Relationship to Fauxbourdon”).
+For example, the harmonization of a descending scale with the strict alternation of 1-5-8-10 and 1-3-5-8 voicings generates the traditional voice leading of the descending thirds sequence that famously forms the basis of Johann Pachelbel's Canon in D; this sequence can be seen in the hypothetical falsobordone example provided above (in the section “Construction and Relationship to Fauxbourdon”).